harvardinformatics/snakemake-workshop/run/index.md

 loci/locus1453.fasta
 ```

 In this example, let's call this file `loci.txt`.
-Then, in your SLURM script, you specify the number of jobs you'd like to submit and edit the script so it uses
+Then, in your SLURM script, you specify the number of jobs you'd like to submit and edit the script so it uses your the `SLURM_ARRAY_TASK_ID` to cycle through your files.

 ```bash